Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

-**Mitigation**: Don't put the experiment in an area which is likely to be used as a thoroughfare.\r\nCall first aider in the event of injury.
+**Mitigation**: Don't put the experiment in an area which is likely to be used as a thoroughfare.
+Call first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4